Raphiael Putney: Cape Town Tigers (2022)

 In August 2022, Putney played for the Cape Town Tigers and helped them win their second consecutive national championship.
 He scored a game-high 27 points in the third and final game.

 Taichung Suns (2023)

 On February 24, 2023, Putney signed with Taichung Suns of the T1 League.
 On March 8, Taichung Suns cancelled the registration of Putney's playership.
 On March 9, Taichung Suns terminated the contract relationship with Putney.

 Pioneros de Los Mochis (2024)

 In March 2024, Putney signed with the Pioneros de Los Mochis of the Circuito de Baloncesto de la Costa del Pacífico (CIBACOPA).
 He was named a CIBACOPA All-Star.
 Putney averaged a league-leading 2.7 blocks per game.

 Rivers Hoopers (2025)

 On March 23, 2025, Putney joined Nigerian team Rivers Hoopers for the 2025 BAL season.

 Dar City (2025–present)

 Putney joined the Tanzanian champions Dar City for the 2026 BAL qualification.
 On October 17, 2025, he set a new-competition record for most points in a game, as he scored 55 points in a 102–50 group stage win over Djabal.

-Personal life

-Putney is the son of Richard Putney and Monica Cosby, 4 brothers Ravel Putney, Thomas Cosby, Kentrell Sewell, Tyree Cain and 1 sister named Grace Campbell.
-Putney is also married to a beautiful Israeli/Nigerian woman named Daphne.